juanmanuel96/flask-mongodb/docs/cli.md

 This command creates databases to be used by your application.
 It should be ran once the databases have been defined in the configurations of the application.
 Models do not have to be created before hand to create the database, it would be ideal but not necessary.
 The `start-db` command has an option for specifying a model to be created.

 Please note that with this package you can run your application without explicitly creating a database, but once you stop the application all data will be lost.
-This command must be ran whenerver a new model group has been created.
+This command must be run whenever a new model group has been created.

 Options for this command: